 An opportunity cost is the sacrifice that is incurred in order to obtain an alternative opportunity.
 For example, in the above case, Ms. Daniels must give up the opportunity to obtain \$19,000 in order to keep the car.
 So, the opportunity cost of owning the car is \$19,000.
-Since this cost differs between the alternatives of owning the car versus selling it and since it affects the present or future, it is relevant to the decision regarding whether to keep or sell the car.
+Because this cost differs between the alternatives of owning the car versus selling it and because it affects the present or future, it is relevant to the decision regarding whether to keep or sell the car.

-The best offer that Ms. Daniels received for the car was \$19,000.
-Suppose Ms. Daniels also received the less favorable offer of \$18,000.
+Notice that Ms. Daniels has two offers to sell the car, the relative's \$18,000 offer and the neighbor's \$19,000.
 Does this mean that the opportunity cost of keeping the car is 37,000 (\$18,000 + \$19,000)?
 No. Opportunity costs are not cumulative.
 Ms. Daniels really has only one opportunity.
-If she accepts the \$19,000 offer, she must reject the \$18,000 offer or vice versa.
+If she accepts the neighbor's offer, she must reject the relative's offer or vice versa.
 Accountants normally measure opportunity cost as the highest value of the available alternatives.
 In this case, the opportunity cost of keeping the car is \$19,000.

-CHECK YOURSELF 6.1
+CHECK YOURSELF 13.1

 Aqua, Inc., makes statues for use in fountains.
-On January 1, 2011, the company paid \$13,500 for a mold to make a particular type of statue.
+On January 1, 2010, the company paid \$13,500 for a mold to make a particular type of statue.
 The mold had an expected useful life of four years and a salvage value of \$1,500.
-On January 1, 2013, the mold had a market value of \$3,000 and a salvage value of \$1,200.
+On January 1, 2012, the mold had a market value of \$3,000 and a salvage value of \$1,200.
 The expected useful life did not change.
-What is the relevant cost of using the mold during 2013?
+What is the relevant cost of using the mold during 2012?

-Answer The relevant cost of using the mold in 2013 is the opportunity cost [(market value - salvage value) $\div$ remaining useful life], in this case, (\$3,000 - \$1,200) $\div$ 2 = \$900.
+Answer The relevant cost of using the mold in 2012 is the opportunity cost [(market value - salvage value) $\div$ remaining useful life], in this case, (\$3,000 - \$1,200) $\div$ 2 = \$900.
 The book value of the asset and associated depreciation is based on a sunk cost that cannot be avoided because it has already been incurred and therefore is not relevant to current decisions.
 In contrast, Aqua could avoid the opportunity cost (market value) by selling the mold.